 The animation shows times when the surrounding currents are strong, and the currents and temperature above the reef are similar to the upstream boundaries; and also when the currents are weaker, and reef temperatures are significantly different to those outside the reef.
 Look for times of high day-time solar radiation, or early morning after night time cooling, during weak currents and at low tides for the greatest difference between the reef and offshore waters.

-RECOM is currently a restricted use tool.
-If you are interested in finding out more, and becoming an early users, please contact us.
+If you are interested in becoming a RECOM user or finding out more, please contact us.

 RECOM has been applied to three test cases; the Fitzroy Estuary (for a freshwater impacted estuarine environment), Heron Island (for a reef environment) and the Whitsunday Islands (for a non-river impacted bay).
 Assessment of RECOM’s performance in these regions is detailed in the Marine Modelling Final Report.